elbasir/DeepCrystal/README.md

 # To Train a Model (Optional)

+* Using the same environment.yml, you can train your own data using Train.py <br />

-By using Train.py you can train the model on your own data.
-Train.py and the fasta file have to be in the same directory.
-The name of the weight file, json file and the model name all have to be specified by the user and the preferred directory to save them in. <br />
+* Using the same environment.yml, you can run Train.py to train the model on your own data.
+Train.py and the fasta file have to be in the same directory . <br />

+* Example of how to train the model on your own data, run the following command: <br />
+ $ python Train.py <file.fasta>

 A simple example on how the fasta file should look like: <br />
-   .>Seq1 Crystallizable <br />
+   .>Seq1 Crystallizable <br />  <br />
     MERVAVVGVPMDLGANRRGVDMGPSALRYARLLEQLEDLGYTVEDLGDVPVSLARASRRRGRGLAYLEEIRAAALVLKERLAALPEGVFPIVLGGDHSLSMGSVAGAARGRRVGVVWVDAHADFNTPETSPSGNVHGMPLAVLSGLGHPRLTEVFRAVDPKDVVLVGVRSLDPGEKRLLKEAGVRVY <br />
    .>Seq2 Non Crystallizable <br />
     MPRSLKKGVFVDDHLLEKVLELNAKGEKRLIKTWSRRSTIVPEMVGHTIAVYNGKQHVPVYITENMVGHKLGEFAPTRTYRGHGKEAKATKKK <br />